Git-Fg/Eve_Project/research_docs/linguistic_theories.md

 To address these challenges, researchers and practitioners can consider the following approaches:

-1. Collaborative data collection: Partner with language communities to develop culturally rich, diverse datasets[3](http://d-scholarship.pitt.edu/42916/1/DeLoge_Final%20ETD.pdf).
+1. Collaborative data collection: Partner with language communities to develop culturally rich, diverse datasets [3](http://d-scholarship.pitt.edu/42916/1/DeLoge_Final%20ETD.pdf).

 2. Transfer learning: Leverage knowledge from high-resource languages to improve NLP performance for low-resource languages.